 Despite the fact that investing in shares, securities and now Cryptocurrency, as mentioned in the previous blog, comes with a very high risk, your portfolio can be managed carefully to minimize the risk and here is how.

 Before we progress, please note that this is not fail-safe advice but only a guide, so do take heed of our disclaimer.
 As a rule, this applies to any website offering advice.
-In addition, I would like to warn you that just like eating regularly at a fast food joint – the risks are clear.
+In addition, We would like to warn you that just like eating regularly at a fast food joint – the risks are clear.
 So if you (hopefully) know your appetite for risk or have a lack of financial discipline and take this article as information gathering to enhance your awareness.

-So now we have cleared that point up I would like to reiterate that running and maintaining your personal investment portfolio can be an easy task but requires a bit of practice before jumping straight in.
+So now we have cleared that point up we would like to reiterate that running and maintaining your personal investment portfolio can be an easy task but requires a bit of practice before jumping straight in.
 The first step is to identify the various forms of securities available, research articles written in the news and then start a trial with an online trading account.

 There are several institutions offering online trading (each with its criteria for entry and for trading).
 Banks also offer this service but might charge a monthly service fee for it so the first step is to do a little shopping around.
 Not all online trading platforms are offered globally so one must find one that follows the financial compliance laws in your country/continent or territory.
 This is important because, like any other investment, your profits from trading are subject to tax (of which evasion would be considered fraud).
 The type of tax, in this case, is Capital Gains Tax (CGT).
 This is payable as a percentage of up to 25% of your profits once you have closed a position and cashed out from the trading account.